RKlompUU/tmux-stack-mode/README.md

-# Tmux binder mode
+# Tmux stack mode

-An adhoc proof of concept for a binder mode in tmux similar to i3's stack mode.
+An adhoc proof of concept for a stack mode in tmux similar to i3's stack mode.

 No automated installation yet.
 To install, add the binaries to your PATH and add the following to your .tmux.conf: